-The Company recorded $891 thousand and $2.0 million of stock compensation expense for the fiscal years ended June 30, 2015, and 2014, respectively.
-The $891 thousand of stock compensation expense for the year ended June 30, 2015 consisted of expense amortization related to prior period awards of $555 thousand, expense amortization related to current period option grants of $708 thousand, and stock awards and forfeitures as described below.
+The Company recorded $701 thousand and $891 thousand of stock compensation expense for the fiscal years ended June 30, 2016, and 2015, respectively.
+The $701 thousand of stock compensation expense for the year ended June 30, 2016 consisted of expense amortization of $742 thousand, partially offset by forfeitures as described below.

-Stock based compensation is included under general and administrative expense in the consolidated statements of operations.
-At June 30, 2015, there was a total of $0.9 million in unrecognized stock compensation expense related to stock options granted.
-This cost is expected to be recognized over a weighted-average period of 1.4 years.
-The amount of unrecognized compensation expense noted above does not necessarily represent the amount that will ultimately be realized by the Company in its consolidated statement of operations.
-During the fiscal year ending June 30, 2016, it is expected that an additional 20,624 stock options will vest.
+Stock-based compensation is included under general and administrative expense in the consolidated statements of operations.
+At June 30, 2016, there was a total of $275 thousand in unrecognized stock compensation expense related to stock options granted.
+Under normal vesting and amortization and as of June 30, 2016, this cost would be expected to be recognized over a weighted-average period of 1.4 years, and during the fiscal year ending June 30, 2017, it would be expected that an additional 7,292 time-based stock options would become fully vested, and certain performance-based options would additionally vest.
+However, upon closing of the Exchange with One Stone on August 1, 2016, due to acceleration of vesting provisions, the vast majority of remaining stock options, including all of the PBOs and MBOs, became fully vested and the remaining unamortized, unrecognized expense related to them was recognized.
+See Note 20 - Subsequent Events, One Stone Exchange.
+The amount of unrecognized compensation expense noted above and as described in Note 20 does not necessarily represent the amount that will ultimately be realized by the Company in its consolidated statement of operations for the year ending June 30, 2017.

-In connection with certain executive promotions effective on October 31, 2014, the Board’s Compensation, Nominating and Governance Committee (the “CNG Committee”) established a new 2015 incentive compensation program that included grants of an aggregate of 12,500 shares of restricted stock under the 2012 Stock Incentive Plan to the Company's three senior executives and 6,250 shares of restricted stock under the 2012 Stock Incentive Plan to the Chairman of the Board.
-Total compensation expense from the issuance of restricted stock to executives for the year ended June 30, 2015, was $79 thousand.
+In connection with certain executive promotions effective on October 31, 2014, the Board’s Compensation, Nominating and Governance Committee (the “CNG Committee”) established a new 2015 incentive compensation program that included grants of 12,500 shares of restricted stock in aggregate under the 2012 Stock Incentive Plan to the Company's three senior executives and 6,250 shares of restricted stock under the 2012 Stock Incentive Plan to the Chairman of the Board.
+Total gross compensation expense from the issuance of restricted stock to executives for the year ended June 30, 2015, prior to forfeitures, was $79 thousand.

-On October 10, 2014, Magellan entered into an Options and Stock Purchase Agreement (the "Agreement") with William H. Hastings, a former executive officer and director of the Company and a beneficial owner of more than 5% of the Company’s Common Stock as of October 10, 2014.
-The Agreement provided for the repurchase by the Company from Mr. Hastings of 31,250 shares of the Company’s Common Stock and options to acquire 189,062 shares of the Company’s Common Stock.
+On October 10, 2014, Magellan entered into an Options and Stock Purchase Agreement (the "Agreement") with William H. Hastings, a former executive officer and director of the Company and a beneficial owner of more than 5% of the Company’s common stock as of October 10, 2014.
+The Agreement provided for the repurchase by the Company from Mr. Hastings of 31,250 shares of the Company’s common stock and options to acquire 189,062 shares of the Company’s common stock.
 The gross proceeds that were paid to Mr. Hastings on October 17, 2014, pursuant to the Agreement totaled $1.4 million (the "Proceeds") and were subject to applicable tax withholdings.
 Of the Proceeds, $983 thousand related to the repurchase of the options, which amount was subject to applicable withholding tax withheld from and remitted on behalf of the former executive in the amount of $318 thousand.
 The Company canceled the 189,062 repurchased options and, pursuant to the terms of the 2012 Stock Incentive Plan, added the unissued shares underlying these unexercised options to the shares available for issuance under the 2012 Stock Incentive Plan.
-Of the Proceeds, the remaining $462 thousand related to the repurchase of the shares of Common Stock.
-See Note 11 - Stockholders' Equity for further detail.
+Of the Proceeds, the remaining $462 thousand related to the repurchase of the shares of common stock.
+See Note 13 - Stockholders' (Deficit) Equity for further detail.

 The entire disclosure for compensation-related costs for equity-based compensation, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.